ElavarasiCodes/ElavarasiCodes/README.md

-# Get a list of name as an input from the user and make the first letters in caps and print each word as a list
+# Get a list of name as an input from the user and make the first letters in caps and print each word as a list.

 list = []
 input("Enter a list of name:")